QuelleQim/MS3-the-reading/README.md

 ### Library
 - Font awesome - The project uses font awesome to customize the webpage with custom icons.

+###  Hosting Platform
+- Heroku - The project uses heroku as hosting platform.

 ### Other Technologies
 - Pip3 - The project uses pip3 to install flask.
 - Flask - The project uses flask to retrive assets which helps containing sescrets keys and connect